doctrine/orm/docs/en/cookbook/dql-custom-walkers.rst

         ->setHint(\Doctrine\ORM\Query::HINT_CUSTOM_OUTPUT_WALKER, InterpolateParametersSQLOutputWalker::class)
         ->getSQL();

-The where clause of returned SQL should be like:
+The where clause of the returned SQL should be like:

 .. code-block:: sql